kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 By the way, you can add a commit subject and description as follows: `git commit -m "subject line" -m "longer description"`.

+> [better-commits](https://github.com/Everduin94/better-commits) is a CLI for creating better commits following the conventional commit guidelines.
+It will prompt a series of questions.
+These prompts will build a commit message, which you can preview, before confirming the commit.

 ## command auto correct
 If you mistype a command, git helpfully tries to figure out what you meant, but it still refuses to do it.
 If you set `help.autocorrect` to 1, Git will actually run this command for you.
 (If you set it to 50, Git will give you 5 seconds to change your mind before executing the autocorrected command.)